Exit polls suggest a big win by South Korea’s liberal opposition parties in parliamentary election

-The joint exit polls by South Korea’s three major TV stations – KBS, MBC and SBS – show the main opposition Democratic Party and its satellite party were forecast to win combined 183-197 seats in the 300-member National Assembly.
+The joint exit polls by South Korea’s three major TV stations – KBS, MBC and SBS – showed the main opposition Democratic Party and its satellite party were forecast to win combined 178-197 seats in the 300-member National Assembly.
+They expected anothernew liberal opposition party to win 12-14 seats.

-SEOUL, South Korea (AP) —South Korean President Yoon Suk Yeol faces a crucial test Wednesday, as voters go to the polls for a parliamentary election that could determine whether he becomes a lame duck for his remaining three years in office.
+Wednesday's election was widely seen as a mid-term confidence vote on President Yoon, a former top prosecutor who took office in 2022 for a single five-year term.
+He has been grappling with low approval ratings and a liberal opposition-controlled parliament that has limited his major policy platforms.

-In the months ahead of the election, the conservatives supporting Yoon and their liberal rivals exchanged toxic rhetoric and mudslinging.
-Regardless of the results, Yoon will stay in power, but if his People Power Party fails to regain a parliamentary majority it could set back Yoon's agenda and further intensify conservative-liberal fighting.
+Regardless of the results, Yoon will stay in power, but if his party fails to regain a parliamentary majority it could set back Yoon’s agenda and further intensify conservative-liberal fighting.

-Since taking office in 2022 for a single five-year term, Yoon, a former top prosecutor, has been grappling with low approval ratings and a liberal opposition-controlled parliament that has limited his major policy platforms.

-Pre-election surveys indicate that the liberal opposition parties are well placed to maintain or boost their control of the single-chamber, 300-member National Assembly.
-But observers said that there's room for an upset as many districts were being closely fought and many moderate voters would make last-minute choices.

 “What would matter to the People Power Party is whether it can become the biggest party or the second biggest party,” said Choi Jin, director of the Seoul-based Institute of Presidential Leadership.
 “If his party loses the election, Yoon will find it difficult to move forward even a single step on state affairs.”